koalacreations/kCharge-Control/backend/API Specification.md

 * A jCharge backend server **may** choose to close the websocket connection, or, wait for a valid `hello` packet before attempting to parse any more packets from that device.

 ## Command Definitions
 Each command definition below is a valid jCharge Control command.
 Any commands *not* listed below **must** be ignored.
 The title of each command definition should be used in the `command` key and the object listed under each title should be used in the `payload` key of the jCharge Control Packet.
-Each command **should** only be sent in to the devices listed under each command.
+Each command **should** only be sent to the devices listed under each command (ie only to server or only to a device).

+A `device` is a battery cell charger/discharger etc. that is connecting to a jCharge Control backend.

 --